iminkin/splice-sites-conservation/README.md

 Description of the fields of the table data/processed/model_out(0).csv
 ======================================================================

-* dataset: the name of the dataset from where the splice site comes
+* dataset: the name of the dataset from which the splice site comes
-* transcript_id: the id of the transcript that that the splice site belongs to;
+* transcript_id: the id of the transcript that the splice site belongs to;
- if a site shared by  multiple transcripts, it will appear in the table only once
+ if a site is shared by  multiple transcripts, it will appear in the table only once
 * index: the number of the intron that the site belongs to, introns ordered by their starting coordinate on the + strand